AustralianBioCommons/how-to-hub/index.md

 ## Acknowledgements

-This work is supported by the [Australian BioCommons](https://www.biocommons.org.au/) via funding from [Bioplatforms Australia](https://bioplatforms.com/) and the Queensland Government Research Infrastructure Co-investment Fund (RICF) programme.
+This work is supported by [Australian BioCommons](https://www.biocommons.org.au/) via funding from [Bioplatforms Australia](https://bioplatforms.com/) and the Queensland Government Research Infrastructure Co-investment Fund (RICF) programme.
 Bioplatforms Australia is funded by the National Collaborative Research Infrastructure Strategy (NCRIS).

 This guide makes use of the [ELIXIR toolkit theme](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme)